Table Of Contents

 3. Spot Instances pricing

 The Spot for Amazon EC2 pricing model lets you bid for and use spare AWS computing capacity at up to 90% off On-Demand pricing.
 No upfront commitment is required.
-Yet AWS can demand this capacity back at any moment, giving only a 2-minute advance notice.
-Spot instances are therefore only suitable for interruption-tolerant workloads and temporary tasks such as background processing.
+Yet AWS can demand this capacity back anytime, giving only a 2-minute advance notice.
+Spot instances are, therefore, only suitable for interruption-tolerant workloads and temporary tasks such as background processing.

 4. AWS Reserved Instances pricing

 Reserved Instances (RIs) in AWS can save you up to 75% off On-Demand pricing when you purchase capacity upfront to cover a fixed one- or three-year period.
 Purchasing capacity upfront gives you the biggest discount.
-Still, AWS lets you pay nothing upfront or only partially for a smaller discount.
+Still, AWS allows you to pay nothing upfront or only partially for a smaller discount.

-Check out this Reserved Instances vs Savings Plans comparison to see the difference between the two AWS discount pricing models.
+Check out this comparison between Reserved Instances vs Savings Plans to see the difference between the AWS discount pricing models.

 Also, if you are struggling to choose the best compute RIs for your workloads on AWS, you can use a tool like ProsperOps, which automatically selects and orchestrates the right RIs for your needs.